meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 | **Total** |      |    |     |      |     |  **322.58**  | |
 </div>

-The total cost to manufacture the Agrofelis two degrees of freedom rotating implement mount, excluding shipping, cutting, welding and painting costs, sums up to approximately **322.58** euros.
+The total cost for manufacturing the Agrofelis two degrees of freedom rotating implement mount, excluding expenses for shipping, cutting, welding, and painting, amounts to approximately **322.58** euros.

 ## Summary

-The design rationale, component details with essential dimensions for reproducing the Rotating Implement Mount (RIM) of the Agrofelis Robot has been documented in a progressive manner.
-A photograph of the vehicle with the RIM employing a thermal fogger is presented in the closing image below.
+The design rationale, component specifications, and essential dimensions for replicating the Rotating Implement Mount (RIM) of the Agrofelis robot has been documented in a progressive manner.
+To conclude, the photograph below showcases the vehicle equipped with the RIM, featuring a thermal fogger.

 ![Agrofelis with the implement mount in a vineyard](_figures/implement-2-degrees-rotating-mount-28-fabricated.jpg)